Skip to content

 Nestable blocks are children of other blocks.
 An example of a nestable block would be text, image, or hero.
 They are dynamic building blocks to create rich content layouts.

 Universal blocks can be used as both content type blocks and nestable blocks.
-An example of a universal block might be a CTA: it can be used as a standalone story, and it can also be used as an element on a page or in a blog post.
+An example of a universal block is a CTA, which can be used as a standalone story and an element on a page or in a blog post.

 All blocks in a space are organized in the Block Library.
-Blocks in the library can be organized using folders and tags, which can then be used to restrict block usage when creating content.
+Blocks in the library can be organized using folders and tags, which can then be used to restrict access when creating content.

-To create a new block, go to your Block Library, click New Block, and choose your type.
+To create a new block, open the Block Library, select + New Block, and choose the type.

 There are many other fields you can use to compose your blocks.
-To learn more about them, see our Fields documentation.
+To learn more about them, check the Fields documentation.

 The Technical name is the ID that will be used for the block in the API response.
 The technical name will also be used to generate a display name if a display name is not provided.